A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Both breeds come in various sizes—miniature, medium, and standard—offering flexibility for different living situations.
 Their soft, fluffy coats and loving, intelligent personalities make them appealing to families and first-time dog owners alike.

-Goldendoodles are a delightful mix of Golden Retrievers and Poodles, developed in the late 1990s by breeders aiming to combine the best traits of both parent breeds.
-Their popularity has soared over the past two decades, thanks to their friendly demeanor and suitability as therapy dogs and service dogs.
+Goldendoodles are a charming blend of Golden Retrievers and Poodles, created in the late 1990s by breeders who sought to merge the most desirable traits of both parent breeds.
+Over the past twenty years, their popularity has skyrocketed due to their amiable nature and suitability as therapy dogs and service dogs.

 These dogs inherit the intelligence and low-shedding coat of the Poodle along with the friendly, outgoing nature of the Golden Retriever parent, making them excellent companions for families with children and other pets.